I realise that these draft papers are rather a dull use of a blog but it is why I started it originally.

 In fact, Hempel’s paper provided only partial support for the moral that was actually drawn for psychiatry.
 He argued that:

 Broadly speaking, the vocabulary of science has two basic functions: first, to permit an adequate description of the things and events that are the objects of scientific investigation; second, to permit the establishment of general laws or theories by means of which particular events may be explained and predicted and thus scientifically understood; for to understand a phenomenon scientifically is to show that it occurs in accordance with general laws or theoretical principles.
 [Hempel 1994: 317]

 These two requirements – that terms employed in classifications should have clear, public criteria of application and should lend themselves to the formulation of general laws – correspond to the aims of reliability and validity respectively.
+Clear public criteria promote both test-retest and inter-rater reliability whilst general laws are a step, at least, towards construct validity.
 But it was the former that was adopted by psychiatry as the key aim at the time.
 With respect to it, Hempel claims that

 Science aims at knowledge that is objective in the sense of being intersubjectively certifiable, independently of individual opinion or preference, on the basis of data obtainable by suitable experiments or observations.
 This requires that the terms used in formulating scientific statements have clearly specified meanings and be understood in the same sense by all those who use them. [ibid: 318]